Show All Answers

 To rent a classroom or the gymnasium at CFCC, please visit the Cedar Fork Community Center at 1050B Town Hall Drive to fill out the rental application and pay the appropriate fees.
 To rent the multipurpose room at MAFC, please visit the Aquatics and Fitness Center at 1301 Morrisville Parkways for fill out the rental application and pay the appropriate fees.

-If you have further or more specific questions, you can contact the Planning Department at 919.463.6194.
+If you have further or more specific questions, you can contact the Planning Department at 919.463.6194. and we'd be happy to help you!

 For further information on the Wake County Animal Ordinance, go here: Wake County Animal Control Ordinances